Naval Station Mayport – The company and camaraderie at a meet-and-greet event does not get much better.

 In the shade of a patio with the smell of boiling shrimp drifting at the Mayport Chief Petty Officer's Club on the Mayport beachfront, six Jaguars players met and greeted sailors while posing for photographs and signing autographs on a sunny Wednesday afternoon.

-“It just feels good to come out here and show our support that we appreciate what they do for us,” Jaguars wide receiver
+"It just feels good to come out here and show our support that we appreciate what they do for us," Jaguars wide receiver Cecil Shorts III said.
+"I think what we do is a lot smaller compared to what they do."

 Known to Mayport sailors as the Foc'sle Lounge, the club held a grand re-opening after a lengthy renovation, including a ribbon cutting, a "hail and farewell" ceremony, a seafood boil and live music, with events open to all hands.